dunesage/dunesage.github.io/README.md

 ## Introduction

-Remote sensing from space has grown rapidly as a field since the launch of Landsat 1, the first Earth observation satellite, by NASA in 1972.
+Remote sensing from space has grown rapidly in the past decade.
+The field began in earnest with the launch of Landsat 1, the first Earth observation satellite, by NASA in 1972.
 Now, publicly-traded companies like [Planet Labs](https://www.planet.com/) are able to image the entire land surface of the Earth daily at unprecedented spatial scales, leading to a massive increase in the amount of data avaliable.
 Planet maintains an image archive of 50 petabytes that have been collected by its over 200 satellites in orbit, [some having up to 50cm resolution](https://www.planet.com/products/hi-res-monitoring/).

 ## Data